mabouhashem/EvadeGAN/data/dataset/Dataset.md

 ### The DREBIN Dataset

-The dataset that has been used in this project was provided by King's S2Lab, and can be requested here:
+The dataset used in this project was provided by King's S2Lab, and can be requested here:

 ```https://s2lab.kcl.ac.uk/projects/tesseract/```